Quotations for this nonfiction book

 and I were welcomed like brothers by those we met on Umboi Island, and through the friendship

-of humble Christians in remote villages, we were fed, sheltered, and led to those who made this
+of humble native Christians in remote villages, we were fed, sheltered, and led to those who made

-This is not an instruction manual for finding God, yet I suggest that the spiritual quest gives you
+This is no instruction manual for finding God, yet I suggest that the spiritual quest gives us

 the highest reward. . . .

 This is not propaganda for any human philosophy, yet I extoll the accomplishments of those